stakeordie/emp-redis/README.md

 ## Repository Structure

-This repository is organized as a monorepo with the following Git submodules:
+This repository is organized as a monorepo with the following components:

 - **core/**: Shared core modules for Redis communication and WebSocket handling
+  - **client-types/**: TypeScript type definitions for client-server messages and interactions
 - **hub/**: Redis Hub service that manages job distribution and worker communication
 - **worker/**: Worker service that processes jobs
-- **api/**: API service that provides a frontend interface
+- **apps/**: Application-specific implementations
+  - **redis-monitor/**: A monitoring dashboard for the Redis system
   - **mock-env/**: Development environment for testing

 ## Getting Started